gwizdek/SystemReShock-UEVR-Plugin/README.md

 # SystemReShock UEVR Plugin

 > [!WARNING]
-> The profile doesn't work with the Demo version of the game available on Steam
+> The profile doesn't work with the GOG version and the Demo version of the game

 > [!WARNING]
 > Windows Defender doesn't like the `SystemReShockVR.dll` file included inside the profile v1.4.0.